openstack/charm-openstack-dashboard/README.md

 The service will be reconfigured to use the supplied information.

-## HA/Clustering
+## High availability

+When more than one unit is deployed with the [hacluster][hacluster-charm] application the charm will bring up an HA active/active cluster.

 There are two mutually exclusive high availability options: using virtual IP(s) or DNS.
-In both cases, a relationship to hacluster is required which provides the corosync back end HA functionality.
+In both cases the hacluster subordinate charm is used to provide the Corosync and Pacemaker backend HA functionality.

-To use virtual IP(s) the clustered nodes must be on the same subnet such that the VIP is a valid IP on the subnet for one of the node's interfaces and each node has an interface in said subnet.
-The VIP becomes a highly-available API endpoint.

-At a minimum, the config option 'vip' must be set in order to use virtual IP HA.
-If multiple networks are being used, a VIP should be provided for each network, separated by spaces.
-Optionally, vip_iface or vip_cidr may be specified.

-To use DNS high availability there are several prerequisites.
-However, DNS HA does not require the clustered nodes to be on the same subnet.
-Currently the DNS HA feature is only available for MAAS 2.0 or greater environments.
-MAAS 2.0 requires Juju 2.0 or greater.
-The clustered nodes must have static or "reserved" IP addresses registered in MAAS.
-The DNS hostname(s) must be pre-registered in MAAS before use with DNS HA.

-At a minimum, the config option 'dns-ha' must be set to true and at least one of 'os-public-hostname', 'os-internal-hostname' or 'os-internal-hostname' must be set in order to use DNS HA.
-One or more of the above hostnames may be set.

-The charm will throw an exception in the following circumstances: If neither 'vip' nor 'dns-ha' is set and the charm is related to hacluster If both 'vip' and 'dns-ha' are set as they are mutually exclusive If 'dns-ha' is set and none of the os-{admin,internal,public}-hostname(s) are set
+See [OpenStack high availability][cdg-ha-apps] in the [OpenStack Charms Deployment Guide][cdg] for details.

-Whichever method has been used to cluster the charm the 'secret' option should be set to ensure that the Django secret is consistent across all units.
+> **Note**: Regardless of which HA method has been chosen, the `secret` option should be set to ensure that the Django secret is consistent across all units.

 ## Keystone V3